-SECTION 01 35 33 INTERIM INFECTION CONTROL MEASURES
+SECTION 01 35 33 INFECTION CONTROL RISK ASSESSMENT (ICRA) PROJECT REQUIREMENTS

 [This section is required for ALL University of Iowa Hospitals & Clinics projects and shall be edited by the Design Professional.]

 [The Design Professional (DP) will develop, with UIHC, an approved detailed IICM plan for the work area, including barrier placement, barrier construction, HVAC isolation details, and Negative Air Machine (NAM) requirements for inclusion in the Bid package.
 This IICM plan must be presented to and approved by the UIHC Infection Control Risk Assessment (ICRA) Committee.]